-In some cases the managing entity is different than the property owner.
-For example, State Parks has an agreement with County Regional Parks to operate several parcels adjacent to Stillwater Cove Regional Park on the north, because the closest State Park facility is further away than the County Park facility.
+In some cases, the managing entity is different than the property owner.
+For example, State Parks has an agreement with County Regional Parks to operate several parcels adjacent to Stillwater Cove Regional Park on the north.
+This is because these parcels are close to the County Park facility.
 Other possibilities are public ownership of a facility which is leased back to a private party for operation, and ownership and operation of a public access facility by a private owner such as a business or non-profit group.